octue/openfast-docker/README.md

-# OpenFast Docker
+# OpenFAST Docker
 This repository contains a Dockerfile for producing working installations of [OpenFAST](https://github.com/OpenFAST/openfast) in a python/conda-based docker image.
 Releases trigger a build of and push to the [`octue/openfast`](https://hub.docker.com/r/octue/openfast) DockerHub repository.
-Each tag matches the version number of the release, which in turn matches the version of OpenFAST installed in that image.
+Each image tag matches the version number of the release, which in turn matches the version of OpenFAST installed in that image.
 The containers are built for the `linux/amd64` platform.